chronopsychiatry/AMBIENT-BD-REDCap_downloader/README.md

 - `download.log`: contains a log of the program run
 - `meta`: questionnaire metadata.
 Contains one .csv file per questionnaire.
 Each .csv file contains a list of all variables in the questionnaire (as found in the reports), along with a description
 - `raw`: raw data as obtained from REDCap, without any cleaning done.
-There are two file:
+There are two files:
   - `Report_raw.csv`: questionnaire results for all participants, and all questionnaires
   - `Variables_raw.csv`: list of variables for all questionnaires
 - `reports`: cleaned-up questionnaire data, split by participant and questionnaire type
   - `PROM-Scre`: contains only the screening questionnaire
   - `PROM-Ques`: contains the baseline questionnaire, as well as the 6-, 12- and 18-months follow-up questionnaires
+  - `PROM-EMA`: contains EMA data

 ## Ambient-BD questionnaires